| |

 Ingredients

-• 2-3 russet potatoes or 4-5 Yukon golds, peeled and diced into bite-sized pieces.
+• 2-3 russet potatoes or 4-5 Yukon golds, diced into bite-sized pieces.
+I always peel them but it is up to you.

 • 2 tbsp olive oil